yyachi/medusa_rest_client/README.md

 # MedusaRestClient

-Provide REST client for accessing Medusa Web API
+Provide Ruby API via gem that interacts with Medusa by REST

 ## Installation